 With active research and teaching in health sciences, the faculties contributes to knowledge creation in Icelandic society in the fields of health and life sciences.
 Research is carried out in collaboration with numerous parties domestically and abroad, including universities, research institutes and companies.

 On a regular basis the School of Health Sciences holds conferences where students and staff can present their research.
-The fall 2013 the first innovation conference was held where 28 innovation projects and ideas were presented.

 The School of Health Sciences research manager is Ása Vala Þórisdóttir.
 Her task is to monitor available research grants and funding in the field of health sciences and to assist staff in the gaining funds for their research.